 Benefits of Double-Hung Windows

-Double-hung windows are the most common in both homes and businesses.
+Double-hung windows are the most common type of windows in both homes and businesses.
 They are also the type of window most often found in historical homes and nature.
-Windows AC units can easily fit in these types of windows while casement windows are unable to hold a unit.
+Window AC units can easily fit in these types of windows while casement windows are unable to hold a unit.

 Another advantage of double-hung windows is that they typically are much more durable than other types.
+Not to mention, double-hung windows are easy to install.
 They also require much less maintenance than casement windows.
 For windows that open with a crank, if there is any damage to the lever, you won’t be able to open the window until it gets fixed.
 Double-hung windows have a lower chance of mechanical failure because they don’t have many moving parts.
-Further, if the clasp that holds them in place breaks, you will still be able to open or close the window.
+Furthermore, if the clasp that holds them in place breaks, you will still be able to open or close the window.

 Benefits of Casement Windows

 One of the main advantages of casement windows in a home is their unique appearance.
 They lend a modern and clean style to any home.
 The lack of sash in the middle allows for a highly contemporary aesthetic without the need for costly designs.
 They also offer the most airtight seal around the frame among all window types.
 When a casement window is closed, each of the four sides is firmly seated in the frame which prevents the leakage of air.
-In terms of energy efficiency, this seal helps to keep your home cool in the summer and warm in the winter.
+In terms of energy-efficient windows, the casement window’s airtight seal helps to keep your home cool in the summer and warm in the winter.
 If you have high-energy costs, switching to casement windows can help reduce your bills drastically.

 Comparing Casement & Double-Hung Windows

-Now that you understand the difference in the look and function, we can get into a deeper comparison.
+Now that you understand the difference in the look and function, we can get into a deeper comparison of these types of windows for your home.
 Both windows offer a unique aesthetic appeal that will match with a variety of styles.
 There is no reason that you can’t include both in your home if you like both types of windows.
 Casement windows are less durable than double-hung windows.
 Casement windows swing out and when they are exposed to the elements they will age much quicker.
 The frame of double-hung windows protects them from the elements which allow them to have a longer lifespan.